nomocas/babelute/manual/overview.md

 # Overview

-Babelute libraries :
+Babelute split developemet in two phases :

-- babelute
+1. catch pure descriptive information
+2. do something with it in many differents contexts